J. J. Raterink: College career

+College statistics

 Professional career

+Raterink went undrafted during the 2005 NFL draft.

 Spokane Shock

 In 2006, Raterink was in training camp with the Spokane Shock of the af2.

 Bossier–Shreveport Battle Wings

 In 2006, he was traded to the Bossier–Shreveport Battle Wings in Shreveport, Louisiana.
 He played in all 16 games for the Battlewings and started 15 games at quarterback.
 He threw for 2,936 yards and 43 touchdowns.

 Quad City Steamwheelers

 Raterink was assigned to the Quad City Steamwheelers in November 2006.
 He played for the Steamwheelers for three seasons from 2007 to 2009 and held almost all offensive records for a quarterback.
 In 2009, Raterink asked for his release from the Steamwheelers.
 He had been placed on the four-week injury reserve with symptoms of a concussion, but said he felt fine and that he wanted to play.

 Fairbanks Grizzlies

 After his release from the Steamwheelers, Raterink joined several former Steamwheelers' players and coaches on the Fairbanks Grizzlies of the Indoor Football League.
 Raterink appeared in two games, completing 11 of 18 passes for 125-yards and 2 touchdowns and no interceptions.